frontendpatterns/frontendpatterns.dev/src/content/patterns/pure-component.md

 ## Problem

-Components re-render unpredictably with the same props, making performance optimization impossible and introducing subtle bugs.
+Components re-render unpredictably with the same properties, making performance optimization impossible and introducing subtle bugs.
 Testing becomes unreliable because components produce different output or trigger unexpected side effects even when given identical inputs.

 ## Solution

 Create components that render the same output for the same inputs without side effects.
-For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.
+For example, keep a `UserCard` component focused on presentation while a data fetching layer fetches and normalizes its data.